tmpbci/LJ/README.md

 For nice lines and angles all user pointlists are automatically resampled by tracers.
 There is 2 cases defined for resampling strategy : short and long distance between 2 points.

 short distance : has one step : (1.0, number repetition at destination position).
-1.0 = 100% = end of the line between the 2 points.
+1.0 = 100% = end point of the line between the 2 points.
 For example : (1.0, 8) means the end point will be repeated 8 times.

 long distance has 3 steps : (0.25, 3), (0.75, 3), (1.0, 10) : means an extra point at 25% is created and repeated 3 times, another at 75% repeated also 3 times and destination point is repeated 10 times.